iclare/iclare.github.io/content/blog/contributing-to-zig/index.md

 Zig doesn't try to compete with languages like Rust or C++, instead it is meant to compete with C, and takes advantage of its ecosystem.
-Among other C related features, Zig also ships with ability to translate C into Zig.
+Among other C related features, Zig also ships with the ability to translate C into Zig.

 Zig's community is another reason why I took interest in the language.
 Zig was created by [Andrew Kelley](https://andrewkelley.me/).